Kashish1074/Data-analytics-mini-project/README.md

 # Students Performance Data Analysis

 This mini-project analyzes student performance using Python, Pandas, and Matplotlib.
-It explores the relationships between  Study time, gender, and parental education.
+It explores the relationships between  Study time, gender.

 ## Dataset
 The project uses the `Student_data.csv` dataset which includes:
 - Study time, Travel time, and Freetime
 - Gender of students
-- Parental level of education

 ## Features
 - Data cleaning and summary statistics